How Long Does Diesel Fuel Last & Tips to Store it for Longer

 - Keep the tank cool.
 The key to delaying oxidation is a cool tank — around 20°F is ideal but should not go higher than 85°F. A cooler tank can be achieved by either investing in an underground tank or by providing a roof (e.g., canopy) or some type of enclosure to both reduce exposure to the sun (we frequently encounter contaminated diesel here in Houston from the hot sun) as well as reduce exposure to water sources.

 - Treat the fuel.
 Additives, like antioxidants, and fuel stability treatments maintain the quality of the diesel fuel by stabilizing it and preventing a chemical breakdown.

-- Treat fuel, but treat it right.
+- Treat fuel but treat it right.
 Do not use treatments or fuel additives that claim to work for both gasoline and diesel fuels.
-Gasoline and diesel are two very different fuels with different compositions that require specific technology.
-As such, how you treat the diesel should be specific to diesel, not general to any given fuel source.
+How you treat the diesel should be specific to diesel, not general to any given fuel source.

-In general, you want to establish a monitoring and maintenance plan for your diesel fuel tank storage system that incorporates all the above tips.
+You want to establish a monitoring and maintenance plan for your diesel fuel tank storage system that incorporates all the above tips.
 A maintenance program is especially important when the stored diesel is for a standby or emergency generator.
-These generators don’t get to run very often and the fuel source is all too often overlooked in testing and maintenance.
-When an emergency situation presents itself you need to know everything will continue to work and a big part of that is keeping the fuel in good condition.
-You also want to establish a time frame to use up all the old stored fuel so the tank can be cleaned and fresh diesel can be added.
+These generators do not get to run very often, and the fuel source is all too often overlooked in testing and maintenance.
+When an emergency situation presents itself, you need to know everything will continue to work and a critical part of that is keeping the fuel in good condition.
+You also want to establish a time frame to use up all the old, stored fuel so the tank can be cleaned and fresh diesel can be added.
 Finally, your plan should ensure it meets all federal, state, and local standards and regulations.
 In doing so, you have already gone a long way to prolonging the shelf life and quality of your stored diesel fuel.